aniongithub/himl.net/README.md

 ### Using the CLI

-The `himl` CLI tool implements the upstream `himl-config-merger` behavior.
-The CLI scans a root configuration tree, finds leaf directories based on a list of level keys (segments like `env=dev`), deep-merges YAML files under each leaf and writes one merged file per leaf into an output directory.
+The `himl.cli` CLI tool (distributed as the `himl.cli` package) implements the upstream `himl-config-merger` behavior — it scans a root configuration tree and writes one merged file per leaf into an output directory.
+Use the `--levels` option to define which path segments (e.g. `env region cluster`) define leaves.

 Required options
 - `--output-dir` (or `-d`): output directory where generated files will be stored